 The bottom line?
 Tightly sealed, high-performance homes need mechanical ventilation.
 Many other homes should have it.

 There’s actually a standard for that: ASHRAE 62.2.

-The standard specifies that homes of a certain square footage and a certain number of bedrooms need a certain amount of ventilation.
+The standard specifies that homes of certain square footage and a certain number of bedrooms need a certain amount of ventilation.
 For example, according to ASHRAE 62.2, a three-bedroom, 2,000 square-foot home requires an air exchange of 60 CFM (cubic feet per minute).
-Basically, you'd need some kind of ventilation system that moves air at a rate of 60 CFM all the time.
+You’d need some kind of ventilation system that moves air at a rate of 60 CFM all the time.

 The ASHRAE standard doesn’t say how you should get this much ventilation.
 It just says that you need it.
 You could comply with ASHRAE 62.2 by using a simple bath fan that’s always on!